Bantwal Vaikunta Baliga

 He was an Honorary Life Member of the Kanara Chamber of Commerce for services rendered in establishing the Kanara Chamber of Commerce and was the President of the Chamber for one year.
 He was a member of the Council of the Management of the Canara High School and the associated group of institutions.

 He was the Vice-President and later, the President of Iswarananda Mahila Sevashram at Mangalore, an organization which worked towards the upliftment of women.

 He served as the Chairman of the Board of Directors of the General Investment Trust, Ltd.(now defunct), and the President of Deenabandhu Seva Sangha (now defunct), Mangalore; a member of the District Board and the Leader of the Congress Party in 1942 and resigned membership and came out of the Board.

 He was elected a member of the Madras Legislative Assembly and was a member of the Hospital Advisory Committee in Mangalore and a member of the Development Board of South Kanara.
 He Amended the bill for the Reorganisation of states in 1956 in the Madras Legislative Assembly.
 He was elected Legislative Assembly from the Mangalore City in the 1957 General Elections and was minister for Labor and Legal Affairs from April 1957 to May 1958; was again Minister for Law and Labor from February 1961 to March 1962.
 He was re-elected to the Mysore Legislative Assembly General Elections from Belthangady Constituency in 1967.

 He died while he was the Speaker of Mysore State assembly on 6 June 1968.
 His death was condoled at the Madras Legislative Assembly.

 Baliga married Sharada (nee Karkal Gowri Rao).
-They had 4 sons and 5 daughters.
-One of his sons Ram Krishna Baliga, was the Founder of the Electronic City in Bangalore.
+They had 4 sons and 5 daughter, including Ram Krishna Baliga, who founded the Electronic City in Bangalore.